MKuranowski/jvig/readme.md

 jvig is still work-in-progress, but **it works**.

-Currently, only AppImages for GNU/Linux systems are provided.
+Currently, only AppImages and Windows NSIS installers are provided (all for x86_64).

 Usage